donny-nguyen/donny-nguyen.github.io/_posts/2024-09-09-4-concepts-of-oop.md

 **Definition:** The ability of objects of different classes to respond to the same method call in different ways.

-**Types:** Method overriding (when a subclass provides a different implementation of a method inherited from the superclass) and method overloading (when a class has multiple methods with the same name but different parameters).

 **Purpose:** Enables flexible and dynamic code, promotes code reusability, and makes code more adaptable to changes.

+**Types:**

+  * Method overriding: When a subclass provides a different implementation of a method inherited from the superclass.
+It uses static binding and can be chcked at compile time.

+  * Method overloading: when a class has multiple methods with the same name but different parameters.
+It uses static binding and can be checked at run time.

 **Example:** A ```Dog``` object and a ```Cat``` object both responding to the ```makeSound()``` method, but each producing a different sound.